csc301-fall-2020/team-project-20-family-service-toronto/deliverable-1/planning.md

 * Will you be using third party applications or APIs?
 If so, what are they?
 * What is your testing strategy?

+### Q4 Response
+* We will be using React-native framework to develop the app.
+The languages we will be using for frontend are JavaScript, CSS and HTML, and for backend we will be using NodeJS.
+* We will be deploying the application to both the android app store and the IOS app store.
+* Our appliction will follow an MVC architecture.
+Where, in the model component, we are processing data from any databases we will be using in the app, in the view component, we will be displaying the visualization of our app, and in the controller component we will be controlling the flow of data between the view and the model depending on the actions of the user.
+* Yes, we are planning on using several APIs, such as the Facebook API, Youtube API, Whatsapp Api, etc.
+* We will be using the Jest testing framework to test our react-native app.
+Using Jest to test a react-native app is known to be painless as the framework is already included in the react-native setup.
+Specifically, we will be using Jest to test how our model component processes our data from databases, and testing to make sure that the controller component of our application is accurately handling data from model so that it displays correctly onto the view.

 ### Q5: What are the user stories that make up the MVP?

 * At least 5 user stories concerning the main features of the application - note that this can broken down further